AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/instructor-management.md

 ### Manage Instructor availability

 Use the **Calendar** tab to add the Instructor's schedule and mark periods when the Instructor is unavailable.
 The calendar uses color coding to identify **Booked**, **Holidays**, and **Unavailable** dates.

+The **Holidays** shown on this calendar are configured from Holiday settings.
+View [Manage Holidays](./manage-holidays.md) for more information.

 To mark unavailable days: